adilrabid/wp-tests-lib/README.md

-# wp-tests-lib-custom
+# wp-tests-lib
-Wordpress Tests Library for testing TTHQ plugins
+A customized WordPress Tests Library for plugin integration tests.